hujhax/austin-improv-wiki/Shows/Late Night Time Machine.md

 * special appearance by David Lynch ([[Performers/Ceej Allen|Ceej Allen]])

 ## Teddy Does ColdTowne
-On April 12, 2016, "Late Night Time Machine: Teddy Does ColdTowne" will debut at [[Coldtowne Theater]].
+On April 12, 2016, "Late Night Time Machine: Teddy Does ColdTowne" will debut at [[Theatres/Coldtowne Theater|Coldtowne Theater]].

 The cast includes:
 * [[Kenah Benefield]] as DJ Khaled, flown in from 3030 and recently thawed out of cryogenic freezing